 He received a BS degree from Bryant College in Smithfield, RI and an MBA from Iona College in New Rochelle, NY.

 Forrest Old, President of Forrest R. Old Associates LLC

-Forrest joined the Dun & Bradstreet Corporation in 1977.
+Old joined the Dun & Bradstreet Corporation in 1977.
 Some of the positions he held include Manager of Government Services, Vice-President of Product Planning and Research, and Vice-President of Strategic Planning.
 He was active in senior management for RMS, a unit of D&B, both domestically and internationally, since 1992.
 RMS, a global leader in Business Process Outsourcing, was spun off to management from D&B in 2001.
-As Executive Vice President, Forrest was responsible for marketing, technology, the insurance segment, Canada, overseeing strategic initiatives and served on the Board of Directors.
+As Executive Vice President, Old was responsible for marketing, technology, the insurance segment, Canada, overseeing strategic initiatives and served on the Board of Directors.

 He earned a B.A.
 Degree from Ohio Wesleyan University and his M.B.A. degree from the City University of New York.